emiketic/emiketic.github.io/_posts/2018-02-27-implementing-pagination-using-react-redux.markdown

 ---

 In this part, we are going to mention just the trick that differentiates the `Client-side pagination` from `Server-side pagination`.
-As the API does not supply to send parameters and load the whole data, we will be compelled to load all data and update pagination options based on our stored state and dispatch actions using Redux.
+As the API does not supply the filtering parameters to send from the client and loads instead the whole data, we will need to load all the data and update pagination options based on our stored state and dispatch actions using Redux.

-In the main component `UserIndexView` already defined, we definitely have any difference, also in all actions creators.
-Just we have two small differences in `thunk action creator` and `reducer` that will be mentioned in the two pieces of code:
+In the main component `UserIndexView` already defined, we definitely have no differences, just as we don't in all actions creators.
+There are only two small differences in `thunk action creator` and `reducer` which will be mentioned in the two pieces of code:

 **Thunk action creator**
 ```javascript